-As part of the hospital's commitment to the safe and effective delivery of care to patients, the Hospital and Medical Staff shall provide education concerning practitioner health and impairment issues, including illness and impairment recognition issues specific to practitioners ("at-risk" criteria).
-These shall address prevention of physical, psychiatric, or emotional illness; and facilitate confidential diagnosis, treatment, and rehabilitation of licensed independent practitioners who suffer from an illness or potentially impairing condition.
+As part of the hospital's commitment to the safe and effective delivery of care to patients, the Hospital and Medical Staff shall conduct education sessions concerning practitioner health and impairment issues, including illness and impairment recognition issues specific to practitioners ("at-risk" criteria).
+These sessions shall address prevention of physical, psychiatric, or emotional illness; and facilitate confidential diagnosis, treatment, and rehabilitation of licensed independent practitioners who suffer from an illness or potentially impairing condition.